Alecxandro/askplatform/readme.md

+## Overview

+This a very simple project where any user *(no registration required, maybe this featured will be released)* can ask and answer questions.
+Ask Platform is meant mainly for learning purposes, but you're free to do whatever you want to with this code.

-#Quick Setup
+## Quick Setup

+* NodeJS, MySQL Server and MySQL Workbench *(desired)* installed.

--npm install express --save;
+* npm install express --save
--npm install ejs --save
+* npm install ejs --save

-#Backend

--npm install body-parser --save; //this lib makes possible to get data from inputs -npm install --save sequelize;  //manage database with js -npm install --save mysql2;
+## Backend

+* npm install body-parser --save
+* npm install --save sequelize
+* npm install --save mysql2

+## MySQL Workbench

+* Create a Database called *askplatform*